BRADLEY IS ACCESSIBLE

 All passenger pick-up (lower level) and drop-off (upper level) locations are accessible to airport entrances.
 Skycap service is located on the upper level to assist with baggage.

-Designated parking spots for drivers of vehicles displaying proper identification available in the parking garage and within each of the surface lots.
+Designated parking spots for drivers of vehicles displaying proper identification are available in the parking garage and within each of the surface lots.

 Departing and arriving passengers can request wheelchair assistance with their airline.
 For departing passengers, please contact the skycap podium or the ticket counter agent for assistance once you reach the departure level of the airport.
 Upon your arrival back to Bradley Airport, the airline will have the wheelchair waiting for you at the gate if the request was made in advance.